 How the Coronavirus Crisis is Reshaping the Cannabis Industry

 One element of the cannabis industry that the coronavirus pandemic has put into perspective is how tenuous the distinction between ‘recreational marijuana’ and ‘medical marijuana’ is, in practicality.
 Many states cannabis use is medically permitted and have declared medical cannabis dispensaries to be essential businesses.
-Others, such as California, Oregon, and Colorado, have permitted both medical dispensaries and recreational cannabis stores to remain open in spite of their stay-at-home orders.
-In response, many cannabis businesses have put measures in place to protect their customers and staff, such as curbside pickup, or additional shifts for delivery staff.
+Others, such as California, Oregon, and Colorado, permitted both medical dispensaries and recreational cannabis stores to remain open in spite of their stay-at-home orders.
+In response, many cannabis businesses put measures in place to protect their customers and staff, such as curbside pickup, or additional shifts for delivery staff.

 Thought leaders in the legal marijuana industry have speculated that the pandemic will affect the types of cannabis products the market consumes.
 Because of the way the virus spreads, people are likely to be more conscious of the dangers of passing joints.
 Alternative products that can be shared without being an easy vector for viral transmission include gummies, beverages, and baked goods.

 There are companies that have turned to mass redundancies in order to try and weather the coronavirus storm.
 A Canadian cannabis production company, warned it would be reducing its workforce, and later let nearly half of its employees, 400 people, go with the intention of hiring them back later.
 Other companies had to furlough workers because of local government decisions closing dispensaries for anything other than deliveries.
 Dispensaries and retail facilities in areas that rely on tourism, such as Las Vegas, are seeing a downturn in sales because of the significant decrease in vacationers, further necessitating a tightening of belts and potential redundancies.

 Impact of Coronavirus on the Cannabis Supply Chain